CalebABG/SparkzEngine/README.md

 In the Command Prompt or Terminal window, enter this command: ```java -version``` and then press enter.

 If you get output from the window displaying something along the lines of: ```java version "1.x.x_xxx"```, where the x's are the specific versions of the Java SE Runtime Environment.

 If your version of the JRE is greater than or equal to ```version "1.8.0"``` then you're done :D, you can skip step 3.

 ### Step 3:

-If in the Command Prompt or Terminal window you got somthing similar to this:
+If in the Command Prompt or Terminal window you got something similar to this:
 ```
 'java' is not recognized as an internal or external command, operable program or batch file.
 ```